Skip to Main Content

 Phase I study for children and adults – enrolling 20 patients

 The study uses autologous CD4 CAR-T cells that are engineered to express a chimeric antigen receptor (CAR) targeting CD4 that is linked to the cluster of differentiation 28 (CD28), 4-1BB, cluster of differentiation 3-zeta (CD3ζ) signaling chains (third generation CAR).
-About 70% of AML with monocytic differentiation and 37% of all the rest express CD4 on their blasts.
+About 70% of AML with monocytic differentiation and 37% of all other AML express CD4 on their blasts.

 Phase I multicenter study for children and adults – enrolling up to 30 patients

-The study uses autologous T-cells transduced with a lentiviral vector to express the scFv nucleotide sequence of the anti-CD4 molecule derived from humanized monoclonal ibalizumab and the intracellular domains of CD28 and 4-1BB co-activators fused to the CD3zeta T-cell activation signaling domain administered.
+The study uses autologous T-cells transduced with a lentiviral vector to express the scFv nucleotide sequence of the anti-CD4 molecule.
 The protocol is for patients with unmet medical needs for which there are no current effective therapies.

 View active hematology and oncology clinical trials at Riley Children’s.

-“Comprised of 80% bench scientists, the Brown Center for Immunotherapy opens up numerous possibilities for IU-led CAR-T clinical trials for both children and adults at Riley Children’s and IU Health,” said Jodi Skiles, MD, director of pediatric stem cell transplant and cellular therapy at Riley Children’s.
-“There are currently three open CAR-T trials that originated in the Brown Center, have been successful in animal models, and are now in first in-human trials for T-cell ALL, AML and CMML.”
+“The Brown Center for Immunotherapy, which is comprised of 80% bench scientists in cellular therapy, opens up numerous possibilities for IU-led CAR-T clinical trials for both children and adults at Riley Children’s and IU Health,” said Jodi Skiles, MD, director of pediatric stem cell transplant and cellular therapy at Riley Children’s.
+“There are currently three open first-in-human CAR-T trials that originated in the Brown Center, based on previously demonstrated success in animal models for T-ALL, AML, and CMML.”

 An additional strength of the clinical trial program at Riley Children’s is IU School of Medicine’s viral vector lab.
 Highly regarded in the gene therapy community nationally, the Indiana University Vector Production Facility has generated more than 120 clinical gene therapy and vector products for Phase I and Phase II trials since 1995.